-Tuxedo Ridge Ski Center is located in the historic Sterling Forest State Park, conveniently located off the New York State Thruway.
+Tuxedo Ridge Ski Center is in the historic Sterling Forest State Park, conveniently located off the New York State Thruway.
 This privately run ski center offered a lodge, ski shop, rental shop, rental repair shop, pub restaurant, cafeteria, a ski school as well as a birthday party room.

 The center originally opened in 1962 as Sterling Forest Ski Area.
 It operated under this name for several decades and gained popularity due to its proximity to New York City.
 The current owners operated Tuxedo Ridge Ski Center at Sterling Forest for several years.